mybonk/mybonk-wiki/baby-rabbit-holes.md

   - `$ tar -xvf myfile.tar.gz`: Untar a file.

+## Processes
+- `setsid` command that allows programs to run independently of the terminal that launched them, making it an ideal solution for running long-lasting background jobs or services.
+In the background this command calls fork if already a process group leader, else it executes the program in the current process.

 ## File system / Block devices
 - `lsblk`: List information about the system's available or the specified block devices (e.g. disks, USB sticks ...).
 - Test block device performances: `hdparm -t --direct /dev/sda1` (if not installed run nix-shell -p hdparm).